MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-teradata-server.md

 		./install.py

-	This script asks you to accept the Microsoft R Services license, and, if you are a Teradata employee, to acknowledge that, if you are installing the software, it is on a system owned by and for the internal use of Teradata Corporation or any of its affiliates.
+	This script asks you to accept the Microsoft R Server license, and, if you are a Teradata employee, to acknowledge that, if you are installing the software, it is on a system owned by and for the internal use of Teradata Corporation or any of its affiliates.

   10. Change directory to the Customer Mode packages directory:

 		cd /var/opt/teradata/customermodepkgs

-  11. Point your Java-enabled browser to the following URL, https://&lt;HOSTIP&gt;:8443/put

-	where &lt;HOSTIP&gt; is the IP address of your Teradata data warehouse node and log in to Customer Mode using a *Linux* account such as root (*not* a database account).
+  11. Point your Java-enabled browser to `https://&lt;HOSTIP&gt;:8443/put` where &lt;HOSTIP&gt; is the IP address of your Teradata data warehouse node and log in to Customer Mode using a *Linux* account such as root (*not* a database account).

 To install the Microsoft R Server rpms on all the nodes, do the following: